wisemoon88/MyToken_Ethereum/README.md

 2. MyToken name was chosen to represent our beloved country malaysia :)
 3. Of course the symbol will be MY
 4.  intial supply is 1000 ether but can be changed to fit your need
+5. To start, prerequisites will be:
+      - python
+      - ganache-cli
+      - brownie
-5.  just need to create your own env file with your parameters (private key, node host provider, etc)
+      - will also need to create your own env file with your parameters (private key, node host provider, etc)